On Meta-Prompting: A Categorical View of Prompting an LLM

-\Prompt{} represents all possible applications of a LLM.
-It is more desirable to model specific tasks (such as summarization or chatting), since in downstream applications a feature may have a carefully-tuned, task-specific system prompt.
-This execution may be phrased as a special kind of category, which we call a \emph{task-category}.
+While \Prompt{} presents a generalized application of LLMs, in practice it is more desirable to model specific tasks, such as summarization or chatting.
+This is because in downstream applications a feature may have a carefully-tuned, task-specific system prompt (e.g., ``you are a summarizer bot'').
+Alternatively, because a general system prompt (e.g. ``you are a helpful AI assistant'') needs to comply with the user's requests.
+This runtime execution may be phrased as a special kind of category, which we call a \emph{task-category}.

 A \emph{task-category} \Task{} is a monoidal subcategory from \Prompt{} obtained by an inclusion functor $T \colon \text{\Task{}} \xhookrightarrow{} \text{\Prompt{}}$ that maps objects and arrows in \Task{} to themselves in \Prompt.
-Formally, \Task{} is a right closed monoidal category where: \begin{enumerate} \item For all $X \in \text{\textbf{Task}}, X \in \text{\textbf{Prompt}}$ and $1_X \in \Hom_{\text{\textbf{Task}}}$ \item For every $ f,g \in \Hom_{\text{\textbf{Task}}}$, their domain and codomain are in \Task{} and $fg \in \text{\textbf{Task}}$. \item The tensor product and monoidal identity object are the same as in \Prompt. \Task{} is closed under $l,r$ and $a$. \item There exists an internal hom functor $\text{\textbf{Task}}^{\text{op}} \times \text{\textbf{Task}} \rightarrow \text{\textbf{Task}}$ and a natural isomorphism $\Hom_{\text{\textbf{Task}}}(X\otimes Y, Z) \overset{\sim}{\rightarrow} \Hom_{\text{\textbf{Task}}}(Y, Z^X)$ for all $X, Y, Z \in \text{\textbf{Task}}$. \item The inclusion functor $T$ maps all morphisms of \Prompt{} whose codomain (or composite of) is the correct execution of \Task. \end{enumerate}
+Formally, \Task{} is a right closed monoidal category where: \begin{enumerate} \item For all $X \in \text{\textbf{Task}}, X \in \text{\textbf{Prompt}}$ and $1_X \in \Hom_{\text{\textbf{Task}}}$ \item For every $ f,g \in \Hom_{\text{\textbf{Task}}}$, their domain and codomain are in \Task{} and $fg \in \text{\textbf{Task}}$. \item The tensor product and monoidal identity object are the same as in \Prompt. \Task{} is closed under $l$,$r$ and $a$. \item There exists an internal hom functor $\text{\textbf{Task}}^{\text{op}} \times \text{\textbf{Task}} \rightarrow \text{\textbf{Task}}$ and a natural isomorphism $\Hom_{\text{\textbf{Task}}}(X\otimes Y, Z) \overset{\sim}{\rightarrow} \Hom_{\text{\textbf{Task}}}(Y, Z^X)$ for all $X, Y, Z \in \text{\textbf{Task}}$. \item The inclusion functor $T$ maps all morphisms of \Prompt{} whose codomain (or composite of) is the correct execution of \Task. \end{enumerate}